ja-he/z/README.md

   - It needs to be possible to _at least_ have context-based omission of some content.
-  - Right now I use Git submodules so I can actually omit the contents of certain categories entirely (just not clone the thing).
+  - Right now I use Git submodules so I can actually omit the contents of certain Ks entirely (just not clone the thing).
-  - For me to be able to use this for work, it needs to allow for a submodule for the work category (because otherwise that'd get pretty dicey with NDA stuff)
+  - For me to be able to use this for work, it needs to allow for a submodule for the work K (because otherwise that'd get pretty dicey with NDA stuff)

+To meet the requirements above I figure each K needs to be usable in isolation and for contexts I need to have the ability to select which Ks to have present.

+__This means they must be separate repositories__

+I have run into a lot of issues trying to have an overall metarepo to manage the different Ks (using submodules).
+There really is no reason to have something like that, so I figure I just have separate repositories _wherever_ and manage them insidie `z`.
+The view `z` would roughly present would be

+    root
+    + K1
+    + K2
+    + ...

+In reality however they might be spread around like

+    HOME
+    + some_notes
+    | + K2
+    | + K3
+    + website
+      + content
+        + notes
+          + K1

+### Configuration

+So I figure I will need to define a per-machine config which does the following

+- enumerates the Ks which I want on the machine ('public', 'work' vs 'public','private','uni-project').
+- map each K to a location in the filesystem

+Eventually some additional tooling config _might_ make sense, but not right now.

+To cover that, I think all I would need is:

+    export ZCFG="public:$HOME/website/content/public;misc:$HOME/misc"

+Strikes me as good enough... 🤷